ysarath/Rotten-Tomatoes/README.md

 Issues:
-1. I have difficulty with making Lice work on my MAC
+1. I have difficulty with making Lice work on my MAC.
 2. I have spent a lot of time trying to make Scrolling work on movies detail view.